 - certain medications

-For some people, persistent hiccups are due to GI issues, like acid reflux, bloating and heartburn, which can irritate the diaphragm.
+For some people, ongoing hiccups are due to GI issues, like acid reflux, bloating and heartburn, which can irritate the diaphragm.

 Metabolic problems may also lead to persistent hiccups.
-Hiccups can be a sign of worsening kidney or liver function, for instance.
+They can be a sign of worsening kidney or liver function, for instance.

-Research shows that long-term hiccups are more common in children, adult men and those with comorbid conditions.
-(6)
+Research published in the Indian Journal of Psychological Medicine referenced above shows that long-term hiccups are more common in children, adult men and those with comorbid conditions.